“Everything has its beauty but not everyone sees it.”—Confucius

 Riesling prefers to be a “stand-alone” varietal as it simply expresses its purity without the need to be blended with other grapes.
 Seldom are these wines aged in new oak—instead a gentler approach of “neutral” oak or stainless steel is applied for the wine to ferment, integrate and stabilize.
 Riesling is also acknowledged for producing some of the world’s most celebrated dessert wines which can be crafted in a combination of methods.

-The Smell of Spring
+The Smell of Spring in Riesling

 Similar to the springtime air, Riesling expresses nuances of concentrated and highly aromatic stone fruit (peach and apricot), tropical fruit (pineapple), dried fruits (golden raisin), flowers, and honey.
 Unique to this varietal is an often ever present element of minerality (wet stone).
 An assertive petrol or “goût de pétrole” aroma becomes apparent and integral as a Riesling reaches maturity—often described as an association of kerosene or rubber.

-The Taste of Spring
+The Taste of Spring in Rielsling

 Any attempt to apply a definitive “style” to Riesling is going to be fraught with difficulty.
 How does one encapsulate in just a few words a wine which encompasses such infinite varieties of style and expression?
 Her form can range from dry to sweet and light to full body—largely depending on the level of residual sugar remaining in the wine after completion of the fermentation process.
 Determining whether a particular Riesling is dry—off-dry—or sweet is largely identified by the wine’s alcohol content.
 Lower alcohol versions (roughly 12 percent or lower) maintain higher levels of residual sugar, providing a more opulent medium-to-full body.
 In contrast, higher alcohol versions (roughly 12 percent or higher) typically maintain minimal to no perceptible sugar, yielding a dry wine with a leaner light-to-medium body.